 Experimenting with artificial intelligence and machine learning at the Library of Congress.

-Since 2018, the Library of Congress has been researching and experimenting with artificial intelligence and machine learning, focusing on ethical uses of these technologies, and addressing the challenges of their adoption in libraries and cultural memory organizations.
+The Library of Congress researches and experiments with artificial intelligence (AI) and machine learning (ML), focusing on ethical uses of these technologies, and addressing the challenges of their adoption in libraries and cultural memory organizations.

 - Speech to Text Viewer: proof of concept tool testing off-the-shelf transcription tools